 Tuckman’s Team Formation Model

-This animated motion graphic explains Bruce Tuckman’s 4-stage team development process.
-It addresses behaviours and inevitable conflicts, and how to adapt management style to accelerate productive team building in organizational and corporate settings.
+This motion graphic animation explains Bruce Tuckman’s 4-stage team development process through powerful visual storytelling.
+It addresses inevitable conflicts and how to accelerate productive team building in organizational settings.

 Tuckman's model is one of the most cited frameworks in organizational team development — yet almost always presented as a static diagram.
 I turned this four-stage academic model into a corporate-style motion graphic design that can facilitate its understanding for all managers, leaders, and members.
 The design process included the following steps:

-Once I had the fully developed script, it was time to develop the 2D vector-style personas in Adobe Illustrator and After Effects.
+Once I had the fully developed script and the storyboard, it was time to develop the 2D vector-style personas in Adobe Illustrator and After Effects.
 My main concern was to strengthen recognition and continuity throughout the animation, so I assigned distinct colour palettes and visual identities to different characters and stages.
 This helped create memorable visual anchors while maintaining consistency across scenes.

 To make the theory more relatable and applicable, I chose to situate the entire experience within a workplace environment.
 Rather than treating team development as an abstract concept, the visuals illustrated realistic team interactions, collaboration challenges, and evolving group dynamics commonly experienced in organizational settings.
 This grounding helped transform the model into something learners could immediately connect to and apply.